Application Guidelines – Collective Initiatives, including the Changing Narratives Fund Stream

 If the project is submitted by an organization that represents a wide range of professional activities, the degree to which the project benefits primarily the periodical industry will be considered.

-For the Changing Narratives Fund stream, if the project is submitted by an organization that represents a wide range of members (not specifically from diverse communities), the degree to which the project benefits primarily the interests of diverse communities will be considered.
+If your organization represents a wide range of members (not specifically from diverse communities), the degree to which the project benefits primarily the interests of diverse communities will be considered.

 Please note that a business number is required for funding applications to the Department of Canadian Heritage.
 For more information on how to register for a business number (BN), please visit the Canada Revenue Agency website.